OctopusDeploy/helm-charts/.changeset/khaki-ways-admire.md

 "kubernetes-agent": minor
 ---

-Update kubernetes-agent to use a newer nfs-watchdog which raises event on nfs timeout
+Update kubernetes-agent to use a nfs-watchdog v0.1.0 which raises event on nfs timeout